S-1037

 Plain Language

-Covered entities must maintain systems to detect when any user — not just minors — expresses suicidal thoughts, intent to self-harm, or signs of an acute mental health crisis.
-Upon detection, the operator must promptly deliver a clear, prominent crisis message including crisis services information (e.g., 988 Lifeline, crisis text lines).
-This is a continuous operating requirement that applies to all users across all access modes, including limited-access mode.
+Covered entities must implement reasonable systems to detect when any user — not just minors — expresses suicidal thoughts, intent to self-harm, or shows signs of an acute mental health crisis.
+Upon detection, the entity must promptly provide a clear and prominent crisis message including crisis services information.
+This is a continuous operating requirement applicable to all users of the chatbot, and the response must be immediate.
+The statute does not specify which crisis services must be referenced, but the obligation requires that the information be actionable.

 Statutory Text